The United States of America has a gun violence problem. Consider:

 - Federal law and many states don’t require background checks on all gun purchases, making it easy for dangerous people like convicted felons, the dangerously mentally ill, and domestic abusers to get guns – no questions asked.

-- Under federal law, some convicted stalkers can still pass a background check and legally get a gun.
+- Under federal law, many convicted stalkers and domestic abusers can still pass a background check and legally get a gun.

 - Many states don’t do enough to report records of dangerous people to our federal background check system – and a background check system is only as good as the data it contains.